 - Modifying physical custody (sole custody or switching households)

 - Modifying or terminating alimony

 - Parental move-away (relocating with the children)

 - Enforcement of orders (contempt of court actions)

 We always explore whether these issues can be resolved out of court, to curtail the animosity and expense.
 However, we prepare as though the case will be litigated, and we will fiercely represent you and the best interests of your child in contested proceedings.

-Call Edwards & Associates at 888-610-3352 or contact us online to arrange a confidential consultation with our Atlanta child support modification and contempt attorneys.
+Call Edwards Family Law at 770.854.0777 or contact us online to arrange a confidential consultation with our Atlanta child support modification and contempt attorneys.